aopecho/appdev-chapters/html-reference.md

 ### html

 The `html` tag tells the browser that this is an HTML document.
-It is used as a container for all of the HTML of an entire document or page. (except for the `<!DOCTYPE>` declaration).
+It is used as a container for all of the HTML of an entire document or page (except for the `<!DOCTYPE>` declaration).

 ```html
 <!DOCTYPE html>